simondlevy/Hackflight/examples/README.md

 should also work well for similarly-sized vehicles.
 Our [wiki](https://github.com/simondlevy/Hackflight/wiki) will take you through the steps of setting up this board and using it on a quadcopter.

-The <b>motortest</b> directory contains a little Arduino sketch you can run to test the motors.